thp/urlwatch/docs/source/reporters.rst

 To achieve this, you first need to register a Matrix account for the bot on any homeserver.

-You then need to acquire room ID, using the following instructions:
+You then need to acquire the room ID, using the following instructions:

 #.
 Open `Riot.im <https://riot.im/app/>`__ in a private browsing window
 #.
 Register/Log in as your bot, using its user ID and password.